ianheggie-oaf/ianheggie-oaf.github.io/GUIDELINES.md

 Currently it's a landing page that will also host a tool called "Cricky, what's that?" for analyzing planning websites to identify which scraper to use.

+I am an Auusie Developer with a quirky sense of humour, I want clean subtle humour in wording - friendly without being "in your face"!

+Note - ONLY do what I have asked!
+I welcome terse suggestions but keep focused.
+When we have finished the task on hand I will come back to what you suggested and tell you when you can go wild!

 Current structure:
 /docs/
 ├── index.html           # Landing page with hero image